redhat-cop/network.backup/extensions/patterns/backup/README.md

 ## How to Use

-1. **Use Seed Red Hat Experience Job**
+1. **Use Seed Red Hat pattern Job**
     - Ensure the custom EE is correctly built and available in your Ansible Automation Platform.
-Execute the "Seed Red Hat Experience" job within the Ansible Automation Platform, and select the "Network" category to load this experience.
+Execute the "Seed Red Hat pattern" job within the Ansible Automation Platform, and select the "Network" category to load this pattern.

 2. **Use the Job Templates**
     - In the `Network Operations / Backup & Restore Project` execute the required job templates to perform network backups.
 Monitor the job execution and verify that the backups are correctly stored.